Please ensure Javascript is enabled for purposes of website accessibility

 Selling LEAPS puts is, when used properly, a viable strategy to generate income (premium) while you wait for a stock or ETF to hit your preferred price.
 Think about it like collecting premium for an open buy limit order.

 Options traders turn to LEAPS when they want an options contract with less volatility.
-LEAPS are historically more expensive than shorter-term options due to the length of the contract, but the lower volatility is worth it to some investors.
+LEAPS are generally more expensive than shorter-term options due to the length of the contract, but the lower volatility is worth it to some investors.

 Before getting into the process of selling LEAPS puts, let’s first go over what both LEAPS and puts are.